Does where you live affect your life insurance policy?

 State legislation is the primary governing body for life insurance policies and protections for policyholders.

-When you’re going through the life insurance application, you should ask the insurance broker or agent you’re working with about the following specifics that vary state by state:
+When you’re going through the life insurance application, you can ask the insurance broker or agent you’re working with about the following specifics that vary state by state.

 • Free look period: This is the period when policyholders can back out of their policy and receive a refund for their initial premium payment.